czhangy/UCLA-GEs/PHILOS-3/notes.md

         - More robust notions: we can reason about both the means and end, we desire an end because it is objectively good
           - Objectivity: can also be mind-dependent
           - Recognition of the end generates a desire for it, setting your own ends
-        - X is good because we desire it vs. We desire x because it is good -> means-end vs. more robust
+        - X is good because we desire it vs. We desire X because it is good -> means-end vs. more robust
 - Moral Rationality - subset of practical or same as practical, theoretical
   - 3 parts of a decision: intention, nature of the action, consequence
   - Intention- needs to be driven solely by the idea that it’s the right thing to do, absent of selfishness